premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-24. What is the difference between Strategy and State design Patterns in Java?
+24. What is the difference between Strategy and State design Patterns in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)